Hernán

 Jewellery – Nhat Vudang

-Hernán: I guess social media made the world more connected and “flat” in a way.
-I was in Buenos Aires a year ago and my friends there told me, “Let’s go to this place, it’s very Berlin!”
+Donoso: I guess social media made the world more connected and ‘flat’.
+I was in Buenos Aires a year ago, and my friends there told me: “Let’s go to this place, it’s very Berlin!”
 I’ve also heard this in Paris.
-I live in Berlin and I am affected by the culture naturally, but, it’s not my aim to be a representation of the club scene.
-I think it is very needed culturally and Berlin enjoys a rich open culture, in which the club scene plays a big part here, and everywhere.
+I live in Berlin, so I’m naturally affected by the culture, but my aim isn’t to be a representation of the club scene.
+I think it’s very needed culturally, and Berlin enjoys a rich, open culture in which the club scene plays a big part here and everywhere.
 So, yes, Berliners are part of my audience, but not all of it!

-Hernán: All of these features meant something different to me.
-Vogue is like the bible so it’s good to be in there!
-The shooting with Carlota Guerrero and my pieces that were featured, of course, made a big impact on me.
-But, the one I would say I am most proud of is my feature in Puss Puss.
-I love the talent involved in that magazine, it feels much more like freedom of expression – that vibe means much more to me than just being popular.
+Donoso: All of those features meant something different to me.
+Vogue is like the bible, so it’s good to be in there!
+The shooting with Carlota Guerrero had a significant impact on me.
+But, I am most proud of my feature in Puss Puss.
+I love the talent involved in that magazine.
+It feels more like freedom of expression – that vibe means much more to me than just being popular.

 Jewellery – Nhat Vudang

-Œ: You designed a custom piece Venezuelan Musician Arca – how did that collaboration come about?
+Œ: Speaking of scene-shaking talent, you designed a custom piece for Venezuelan Musician Arca.
+How did that collaboration happen?

-Hernán: We met in Berlin and instantly, we were hooked!
-She was asking me so many things that I was not believing it at all.
-One night we were talking and she asked me: “Do you wanna make something for one of my performances?”
-I was freaking out.
-Back then, I only had four pictures on Instagram, she hadn’t seen any of my work in real life, but she still told me: “I know whatever you’re going to create, it’s going to be beautiful”.
+Donoso: We met in Berlin and connected instantly.
+She asked me so many things about my work I was in disbelief.
+One night, we talked, and she asked me: “Do you wanna make something for one of my performances?”
+I was freaking out!
+Back then, I only had four pictures on Instagram.
+She hadn’t seen my work in real life, but she still told me: “I know whatever you’re going to create, it’s going to be beautiful.”
 Yes, she is like that – she can see through your skin and guts – she just sees the truth.
-After I agreed, she told me: “I want you on stage with me to put the pieces on”.
+After I agreed, she said, “I want you on stage with me to put the pieces on.”
 It was midnight.
-I had to go for a run in Tiergarten, just to realise what I was experiencing.
+I had to go for a run in Tiergarten to realise what I was experiencing.

 Trousers and cap – Comme des Garçons